tsproisl/SoMaJo/README.md

 <!-- SoMaJo has full XML support, i.e. it can perform sensible tokenization -->
 <!-- and sentence splitting on well-formed XML files using the `--xml` and -->
 <!-- `--tag` options. -->

-You can use the tokenizer as a standalone program from the command line.
-General usage information is available via the `-h` option:

-    somajo-tokenizer -h

 To tokenize a text file according to the guidelines of the EmpiriST 2015 shared task, just call the tokenizer like this: